 STREETS of Hope Fora

-A signature of STREETS has been to bring together local and global practitioners, survivors, and researchers to explore practices in aftercare as well as approaches to measuring the wellbeing of women and children who experience human trafficking for sexual exploitation.
+A signature of STREETS has been to bring together survivors, practitioners, and researchers to explore practices in aftercare as well as approaches to measuring the wellbeing of women and children who experience human trafficking for sexual exploitation.
 As a result, STREETS has convened two fora: 1) in 2015, STREETS of Hope I focused on envisioning wellbeing and promising practices for aftercare for survivors of sexual exploitation; 2) STREETS of Hope II in 2018 examined sex trafficking in the context of migration.
 The results of these two fora were synthesized and compiled as a set of first-generation guidelines to inform policy development, program design, and monitoring and evaluation.
-In 2019, STREETS published The UNESCO Chair Working Paper “Policies and Services for Survivors of Sex Trafficking” that contained the presentation summaries from the two fora to identify best practices and policy recommendations for addressing sex trafficking.
+In 2019, STREETS published The UNESCO Chair Working Paper “Policies and Services for Survivors of Sex Trafficking” which contained the presentation summaries from the two fora to identify best practices and policy recommendations for addressing sex trafficking.

 Thread of the Moon Documentary Film

 Watch Thread of the Moon Documentary in English

 Watch Thread of the Moon in Spanish